Lightning-Universe/lightning-bolts/docs/source/models.rst

     trainer = Trainer()
     trainer.fit(model)

-In just a few lines of code you changed something fundamental about a VAE with only a few lines of code...
+In just a few lines of code you changed something fundamental about a VAE...
 This means you can iterate through ideas much faster knowing that the bolt implementation and the training loop are CORRECT and TESTED.